Pipeline

 Examples:

 This first example shows how to configure a simple pipeline with 2 nodes.
-Upon execution, raw data will be read from a CSV file and two DataFrames (bronze and silver) will be created and saved as parquet files.
+Upon execution, raw data will be read from a JSON files and two DataFrames (bronze and silver) will be created and saved as parquet files.
 Notice how the first node is used as a data source for the second node.
+Polars is used as the DataFrame backend.

 import io